Official websites use .gov

 Development of contraceptive methods for men

 For male contraception, the only reversible method is condoms, which have high failure rates and low acceptability.
-Hormonal approaches to male contraception use a similar endocrine feedback regulatory loop that female methods use.
+Hormonal approaches to male contraception use an endocrine feedback regulatory loop similar to that female methods use.
 In normal physiology, high testosterone (T) synthesized in testes supports spermatogenesis; lower T levels in serum maintain other androgen-dependent functions and normal sexual function.
-Reversible contraception is achieved with administration of exogenous progestins to suppress secretion of pituitary gonadotropins responsible for high T production in testes that is needed to support sperm production.
+Reversible contraception is achieved with administration of exogenous progestins to suppress secretion of pituitary gonadotropins responsible for the high T production in testes that is needed to support sperm production.
 Inhibiting testicular T synthesis stops sperm production.
 T replacement is administered to maintain the lower androgen levels needed in serum for T–dependent functions.

 2) Novel progestogenic androgens for male contraception: Dimethandrolone (DMA) and 11βMethyl Nortestosterone (MNT) are novel agents with androgenic and progestin activities, suppressing gonadotropins while maintaining androgen-dependent functions.
 The CDP is evaluating two pro-drugs (DMA-Undecanoate and MNT-Dodecylcarbonate) in early clinical trials of safety and dose-finding.
-Additional novel progestogenic androgens are in development.
+Additional novel progestogenic androgens are under development.

 Additional Funding

-• Office of AIDs Research 2024
+• Office of AIDs Research 2025

 • CRADA with Daré Bioscience